-- Will they wrap and move liquor bottles?
+- Will you wrap and move liquor bottles?

-- Will they move the collection alongside your other household items?
+- Will you move the collection alongside my other household items?

 What are the hazards of moving alcohol?

 Alcohol is notoriously flammable.
-When 10% of all large trucks will get into a serious accident, movers have to take extra precautions when transporting volatile materials.
+Fatal accidents involving large trucks have risen 27% since 2020, so movers are wise to take extra precautions when it comes to transporting volatile materials.

-Whether you’re a fan of wine or whiskey, alcohol bottles must be tightly sealed.
-If you have a habit of leaving wine bottles unfinished but don’t feel like tossing them, it’s highly recommended you invest in a high-quality wine stopper.
-Movers are serious about managing hazards and won’t risk taking aboard anything that looks like it could start leaking.
+Whether you’re a fan of wine or whiskey, any alcohol bottles you wish to move must be tightly sealed.
+If you have a habit of leaving wine bottles unfinished but don’t feel like tossing them, we recommend investing in a high-quality wine stopper.
+Movers take hazard management very seriously and won’t risk taking aboard anything that looks like it could start leaking.

 Can you put alcohol in a moving truck?

-Moving trucks aren’t able to transport a lot of things.
-Due to their lack of temperature regulation and constant movement, they run a higher risk of breaking or leaking their cargo.
-This means alcohol has to be transported in a separate vehicle to meet safety regulations and keep liquor from spoiling.
-Transporting alcohol and other materials in extreme temperatures could lead to fires.
+Ideally, alcohol should be transported in a separate vehicle to meet safety regulations and keep liquor from spoiling.
+Moving alcohol and other materials in a vehicle that could be exposed to extreme temperatures can lead to fires.

-Other elements you can’t put in a moving truck include:
+Other things you can’t put in a moving truck include:

 - Perishable food items